 R. G. "Kelly" Caldwell Jr., Caldwell Trust Company CEO and president, began his professional career in 1988 when he returned to the Venice area after finishing college.
-A high-honors engineering graduate from Georgia Institute of Technology, Kelly had planned to attend law school but first wanted to learn more about his father business, Caldwell & Company.
-Roland had established the registered advisory firm in the 1970s to provide investment guidance for the trust industry; by the 1980s he was also publishing a respected investment newsletter and serving as trust consultant for a major Venice bank.
+A high-honors engineering graduate from Georgia Institute of Technology, Kelly planned to attend law school but wanted to learn more about his father's business, Caldwell & Company.
+Roland had established the registered advisory firm in the 1970s to provide investment guidance for the trust industry; by the 1980s, he was also publishing a respected investment newsletter and served as a trust consultant for a significant Venice bank.
 Young Kelly joined Caldwell & Company and never looked back.

 In late 1992, Roland, Kelly, and a few hand-picked colleagues decided to form a new company with a primary focus on family trusts and a commitment to remain independent.
-They worked through most of 1993 on their application, which would make Caldwell one of the few independent trust companies in Florida.
-Caldwell Trust Company received its charter on November 1, 1993, signed its first client on November 2, and has continued to grow ever since.
-“We still retain many of our early clients," Kelly says.
+They worked through most of 1993 on their application, making Caldwell one of the few independent trust companies in Florida.
+Caldwell Trust Company received its charter on November 1, 1993, signed its first client on November 2, and has continued to grow.
+"We still retain many of our early clients," Kelly says.

-When Roland retired in 2007, Kelly succeeded him as CEO of Caldwell Trust Company and its parent company, Trust Companies of American.
+When Roland retired in 2007, Kelly succeeded him as CEO of Caldwell Trust Company and its parent company, Trust Companies of America.
 Since then, total assets under management, total annual income, and stockholder equity have increased by more than 85%.
-All departments have been expanded and built out, especially the Information Technology (IT) function.
-Blending Kelly’s background with the company’s IT staff continues to generate significant improvements in productivity and profitable growth.
+All departments have expanded while the Information Technology (IT) function has seen the most extensive developments and investments as technology changes and security measures are monitored continuously.

 Kelly is passionate about donating his time to the Venice community where he grew up.
-Among his pro bono causes are the Argus Foundation, where he was a two-term president and remains a board member.
-He also serves on the boards of the Florida Bankers Association's Trust Executive Committee, the Sarasota Sheriff's Office Charitable Foundation, and Suncoast Charities for Children.
+Among his pro bono causes is the Argus Foundation, where he was a two-term president and remains a board member.
+In addition, Kelly serves on the Florida Bankers Association's Trust Executive Committee boards, the Sarasota Sheriff's Office Charitable Foundation, and Suncoast Charities for Children.
 He is a proud alumnus of the Leadership Florida Class of XXVIII.

-Kelly is a licensed pilot and travels often with his is wife Melissa and their three boys, Brooks, Zach and Chase.
+Kelly is a licensed pilot and often travels with his wife Melissa and their three boys, Brooks, Zach, and Chase.
 They also enjoy boating, diving, fishing, tennis, and more.